Skip to content

 This event consists of the following two components:

-• onUserMessage: This event is triggered when a user sends a message to the assistant and it is received by the channel adapter.
+• onUserMessage: This event is triggered when a user sends a message to the bots and it is received by the channel adapter.
 The user message is wrapped in this event and sent to the SDK.

 • onBotMessage: This event is triggered when any messages need to be sent to the user.
 These messages are sent to the SDK along with context object.